elenderg/PAL-1000/instruções de compilação.md

 `The utility index is an index.`

-While you're putting those back, think about this: All a compiler really has to do, as it wades through source code, is to collect the information it needs to put GLOBALS, LITERALS, and ROUTINES in the right places in an EXE file.
-It uses TYPES to tell it how big things are, but types don't end up anywhere in the EXE.
+While you're putting those back, think about this: All a compiler really has to do, as it wades through source code, is to collect the information it needs to put *GLOBALS, LITERALS, and ROUTINES* in the right places in an EXE file.
+It uses *TYPES* to tell it how big things are, but types don't end up anywhere in the EXE.
 The rest is decoration.
 If you're wondering about the Utility Index, it's used to allow generic routines to operate on types that aren't formally specified in their headers.
-For example, the "number" type and the "pointer" type are distinct in our Noodle; but pointers are really just numbers, so routines like "To add a number to another number" ought to work on pointers as well as numbers.
+For example, the "number" type and the "pointer" type are distinct in our *Noodle* but pointers are really just numbers, so routines like "To add a number to another number" ought to work on pointers as well as numbers.
 So, as you'll see later, we do a little type trickery, using the Utility Index, to allow that to happen.

 21. Now put back these three guys: